-A detailed investigation of the previously completed exploration in the Jervois project area on ELs 10214 and 10215 was compiled by Andrew Drummond and Associates as part of the Independent Geologist's Report included in the prospectus for Arafura Resources NL's initial public offering of shares in 2003.
+A detailed investigation of the previously completed exploration in the Jervois project area on ELs 10214 and 10215 was compiled by Andrew Drummond and Associates as part of the Independent Geologist's Report included in the prospectus for Arafura Resources' IPO in 2003.
 The relevant part of Drummond's original detailed report is reproduced here as in Lindsay-Park (2005).
-An abbreviated version appeared in the final prospectus document.
+An abbreviated version appeared in the final IPO prospectus document.